`The peculiar risk lay in the possibility of

 so I sat down again, took off my shoes, and flung them away.

-`I awakened Weena, and we went down into the wood, now green
+`I awakened Weena, and we went down into the

 and pleasant instead of black and forbidding.
 We found some